dasarpai/old.dasarpai.github.io/_dsblog/2025-02-09-Demystify-NVIDIA-GPUs.md

 - If you're doing **AI freelance work**, modern **RTX GPUs (4090, 4070, etc.)** have replaced old Tesla/Kepler GPUs for deep learning.
 - If you're working with **data center-level AI**, then you’d look at modern **A100, H100, or Blackwell GPUs** instead of old Tesla cards.

-## What are different gpu architecture from nvidia?
+## What are different GPU architecture from nvidia?

 NVIDIA has released multiple GPU **architectures** over the years, each bringing improvements in performance, efficiency, and AI capabilities.
 Here's a breakdown of the major architectures:

----

 ### **Latest & Current Architectures**

 | Architecture | Year | Notable GPUs | Key Features |
 |-------------|------|-------------|-------------|
 | **Blackwell** | 2024 | B100, B200, RTX 50 Series (upcoming) | AI-focused, HBM3e memory, improved efficiency, NVLink 5.0 |